Style line layers

 3D Path

-Use the 3D Path style when you want to show lines with a single color in real-world measurements by attributes.
+Use the 3D Path style to show lines with a single color in real-world measurements by attributes.
 For example, you can size water main lines across a city by the diameter of the pipes.

 1. Follow the steps in the Style layers workflow.